Ubaid45/Advanced-Concepts_ReactJS/README.md

 The Effect Hook, **useEffect**, adds the ability to perform side effects from a function component.
 It serves the same purpose as **componentDidMount**, **componentDidUpdate**, and **componentWillUnmount** in React classes, but unified into a single API.

 ## Custom Hooks
 Sometimes, we want to reuse some stateful logic between components.
 Traditionally, there were two popular solutions to this problem: **higher-order components** and **render props**.
-Custom Hooks let us do this, but without adding more components to your tree.
+Custom Hooks let us do this, but without adding more components to our tree.

 Custom Hooks are more of a convention than a feature.
 If a function’s name starts with **use** and it calls other Hooks, we say it is a custom Hook.
 The **useSomething** naming convention is how linter plugin is able to find bugs in the code using Hooks.